Pulau Redang Marine Park, Malaysia

-They usually hide in the tentacles of jellyfish (presumably for protection or shade).
+They usually hide in the tentacles of jellyfish (presumably for protection).
 A couple of times, a shoal of about 30 of them decided I was going to be their host for a while, so a big cloud of them milled underneath me for about ten minutes.

-There was a good diversity of coral species around Redang – some in great condition, some not.
-Some maps at resorts and diveshops depict all the reef areas around Redang.
-I swam out to a few to see what a random, “average” bit of reef looked like, and found that over half of it was dead, choked by algae.
+There is a good diversity of coral species around Redang.
+Some are in great condition, some are not.
+Maps at some resorts and diveshops show the loction of all the reef around the island.
+I swam out to a few spots to see what a random, “average” bit of reef looked like, and found that over half of it was dead – choked by algae.

-There is much more info on the corals in the “area” sections, below.
+There is much more info on the condition of corals in the detailed “area” sections, below.

 - – - – - – -

 Redang is a fairly big island with very few roads/tracks and no public transport.
 It’s difficult to get around.
-Generally, people are dropped-off at their resort when they arrive and, apart from on the resorts’ proscribed trips, they stay in the same place the whole time.
+Generally, people are dropped-off at their resort and, apart from on the resorts’ proscribed trips, they stay in the same place the whole time.